rust-lang/rust-wiki-backup/Doc-using-rustdoc.md

+**This page is out-of-date, see the latest documentation on the subject at http://static.rust-lang.org/doc/master/rustdoc.html**

 A rustdoc is just a snippet of markdown that is associated in some way with a unit of Rust code.
 There is very little structure imposed on the documentation itself.
 Unlike javadoc and other tools there is no internal